Reviews Communities Blog FAQ Services Contact

 Seller Concessions vs No-Concessions for San Diego Home Sellers 2026: How Do You Sell Fast Without Losing Profits?

-You should use targeted, capped concessions when buyer hesitancy is high and inventory sits, and hold firm with no concessions when your pricing, condition, and submarket support multiple offers.
+Use targeted, capped concessions when buyer hesitancy is high and inventory sits.
+Hold firm with no concessions when your pricing, condition, and submarket support multiple offers.

-You should decide on concessions only after you understand your true pricing power, your likely buyer’s financing, and your competition.
-In 2025 and early 2026, average seller concessions in competitive San Diego submarkets ran about 0.5 to 1 percent of the sale price.
-Homes that offered around 1 percent often sold about a week faster than those with no help, while net proceeds were preserved when pricing was tight and concessions were capped.
+Decide on concessions only after you understand your true pricing power, your likely buyer’s financing, and your competition.
+In 2025 and early 2026, average seller concessions in competitive San Diego submarkets ran about 0.5 to 1 percent of the sale price, and homes that offered around 1 percent often sold about a week faster while preserving net proceeds.

 Key takeaways:

-When you compare this across the broader region, attached homes in the mid six hundred thousand range respond strongly to small credits, while luxury buyers in La Jolla and Del Mar may prioritize rate buydowns or closing timeline certainty over minor price moves.
+When you compare this across the broader region, attached homes in the mid-$600,000 range respond strongly to small credits, while luxury buyers in La Jolla and Del Mar may prioritize rate buydowns or closing timeline certainty over minor price moves.

 How Concessions Interact With Loans and Appraisals